pa2si/berlin-en-salsa/README.md

 what to do in fixed-day-scalability-fix-show-also-in-section5

+- show automatically the program link buttons in SectionFive depending on how many days are set.

 whats done in fixes-after-refactor-and-event-day-scalability

 - params now are also internationalized when clicking in the program links in SectionFive